 Here is a screen shot from the middle of December to the middle of January.
 You can clearly see a change happening around January 10th in my daily impressions.

-It’s crazy, because when I first started pinning, I lived by the belief that the more I pinned my pins, the more they would be seen.
+When I first started pinning, I lived by the belief that the more I pinned my pins, the more they would be seen.
 In reality, it’s more of a “help your neighbor” kind of thing.

 This one day pinning strategy also improved my click rate, website interaction, and has continued to increase my followers by hundreds.